Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: Disdvantages

     * Sometimes analysis packages/softwares cannot be user-downloaded
-    * Not suitable for long-term storage
+    * Not suitable for :bdg-info:`long-term` :bdg-primary-line:`storage`
-    * Can only be accessed by research team members who are checked into the :bdg-danger:`DCCN`
+    * Can only be accessed by :bdg-info:`research team members` who are checked into the :bdg-danger:`DCCN`

 :bdg-primary:`High Performance Storage` is the workhorse of data analysis at the :bdg-danger:`DCCN`: for the vast majority of use cases it is the ideal :bdg-primary-line:`place` to store data that you will analyze since it